LinaVarbanova/AI_playbook_Newstracker/README.md

 ## Costs

 Classifier uses whichever provider you set in `config.yaml`.
-Expected ~$0.05–0.15 per run with the cheap-tier models on either platform (Claude Haiku 4.5, GPT-5 mini, GPT-4o-mini).
-At 8 runs/day (every 3h) most runs find few new items, so realistic monthly cost is **~$10–25/month** at typical volumes.
 Monitor on the provider's dashboard.

 ## Security note